 In the normal course of business, there are outstanding commitments and contingent liabilities, such as commitments to extend credit, lines of credit and letters of credit, which are not included in the accompanying consolidated financial statements.
-The Company's exposure to credit loss in the event of nonperformance by the other party to the financial instruments for commitments to extend credit, lines of credit and letters of credit is represented by the contractual or notional amount of those instruments.
+The Company's exposure to credit loss in the event of nonperformance by the other party to the financial instruments for commitments to extend credit, lines of credit and letters of credit and letters of credit and letters of the event of the event of the event of credit and letters of credit is represented by the contractual or notional amount of those instruments.
 The Company uses the same credit policies in making such commitments as it does for instruments that are included in the consolidated balance sheet.

-Financial instruments whose contract amount represents credit risk as of December 31, 2017 and 2016 were as follows:
+Financial instruments whose contract amount represents credit risk as of December 31, 2018 and 2017 were as follows: